Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

                     board.bus_servo_set_position(0.05, [[14, servo14], [15, servo15]])
 ```

-The calculated joint angles are mapped to the servo’s operating range (between 125 and 875).
+The calculated joint angles are mapped to the servo's operating range (between 125 and 875).
 The val_map() function is used to convert the angle values into the valid range for servo control.
 For each angle, it checks whether the value falls within the allowed limits and clamps it if necessary.
 The function board.bus_servo_set_position() sets the servo position accordingly to control the movement.

 (8) Drawing MediaPipe Default Pose Landmarks

-Use MediaPipe’s default style to draw pose landmarks.
+Use MediaPipe's default style to draw pose landmarks.

 {lineno-start=155}